 A reliable recall could save your dog's life and it is one of the most important behaviors you can ever teach your dog.
 This game makes coming when called fun and exciting!

 Playing exchange games with your dog is a great way to prevent resource guarding which is a very normal and common behavior in dogs, just not one that we like to see.
-If your dog is already protective over his resources please consult a dog training professional near you before trying this game.
+If your dog is already protective over their resources, please consult a dog training professional near you before trying this game.

 Tip: If your dog is tense or shows any signs of stress during the game then discontinue the game and contact a professional for further help.